chrisrzhou/quotes/src/quotes.md

 > Vi veri veniversum vivus vici (By the power of truth, I while living, have conquered the universe)
 @V #truth

+> But it was my integrity that was important.
+Is that so selfish?
+It sells for so little, but it's all we have left in this place.
+It is the very last inch of us.
+But within that inch we are free

+@Valerie #integrity #free

+> An inch.
+It's small and it's fragile and it's the only thing in the world that's worth having.
+We must never lose it, or sell it, or give it away.
+We must never let them take it from us.
+I don't know who you are, or whether you're a man or woman.
+I may never see you.
+I will never hug you or cry with you or get drunk with you.
+But I love you.

+@Valerie #love #freedom

+> With anarchy comes an age of ordnung, of true order, which is to say voluntary order

+@V #anarchy

+> There.
+You see them?
+Standing with their numbers on their blank, indifferent faces, numremberg in miniature, the ranks of painted wooden men.
+Poor dominoes.
+Your pretty empire took so long to build, now, with a snap of history's fingers.
+Down it goes.

+@V #anarchy

+> Who imprisoned me here?
+Who keeps me here?
+Who can release me?
+Who's controlling and constraining my life, except me?

+@V #freedom

+> With science, ideas can germinate within a bed of theory, form, and practice that assists their growth.
+But we, as gardeners, must beware, for some seeds are the seeds of ruin.
+And the most iridescent blooms are often the most dangerous.

+@V #science #doom

+> Did you think to kill me?
+There's no flesh or blood within this cloak to kill.
+There's only an idea.
+Ideas are bulletproof.

+@V #ideas

+> Anarchy wears two faces, both Creator and destroyer.
+Thus destroyers topple empires, make a canvas of clean rubble where creators then can build a better world.
+Rubble, once achieved, makes further ruon's means irrelevant.

+@V #anarchy

+> Since mankind's Dawn, a handful of oppressors have accepted the responsibility over lives that we should have accepted for ourselves.
+By doing so, they took our power.
+By doing nothing, we gave it away.

+@V #anarchy #power